vault27/Foundation/paloalto.md

 - User-ID master in HA-group during adding to Device Group - This will be the only firewall in the device group from which Panorama gathers username and user group information
 - Local rules are not touched, we just pre and post
 - Rule is installed by default on all devices in device group, but we can choose exact firewalls or based on tags
+- For every rule we can choose where to install: one particular firewall, device groups, tags...
 - One giant device group consists of many subgroups
 - Every device in panorama has its own tag or many tags
+- The master device is the firewall from which Panorama gathers user ID information for use in policies
+- Rules from upper Devices Groups automatically appears in lower Device Groups Policies
+- You attach devices only to lower Device Groups, because Device can be attached only to one Device Group
+- You cannot override or change rules arrived from Panorama
+- If you create an address object on Panorama, you can disable override and make it shared: for other VSYSs and Device Groups
+- If you create an address on Panorama and do not use it in rules, it will be installed to device anyway

+### Configuration

+- Create Template: Panorama > Templates > Add - Name + VSYS
+- Commit to Panorama
+- Fill the template with options via Templates Sections: Network and Device
+- Create a Stack: Panorama > Templates > Add Stack - Assign a template to it + assign devices + default VSYS
+- The Template at the top of the Stack has the highest priority in the presence of overlapping config
+- Commit to Panorama and devices

 ### Licensing